tomrobak/aco/readme.txt

 * **NEW**: Detailed order notes when actions are taken

 == Upgrade Notice ==

+= 1.2.3 =
+🎉 Confetti celebration when you save your settings!
+Plus witty & random success messages to brighten your day!
+Settings saving has never been this fun!

 = 1.2.2 =
 📱 Now mobile-friendly!
 Fixed duplicate Settings links and the infinite saving animation.
 Works beautifully on all your devices, from phones to desktops!
 Upgrade now for a smoother experience!